Step 1 of 5

 2

 What happened, when, and who was involved?
-Include dates where you can.
+Dates help where you can remember them.

 3

-Any letters, emails, meetings, or verbal comments that felt wrong or unfair.
+Letters, emails, meetings, or comments that felt wrong — or that you think might be relevant.

 4